 What Happens Next?
 (The Results)

-> After carefully reviewing the IMT scan report, your physician schedules a time with you to go over the results.
+After carefully reviewing the IMT scan report, your physician schedules a time with you to go over the results.
 If your results determine there is no need for immediate follow-up, your doctor may not schedule another scan for 2 to 5 years.
-If there is increased risk for heart attack or stroke, your doctor may prescribe various medications and/ or lifestyle changes.
+If there is an increased risk for heart attack or stroke, your doctor may prescribe various medications and/ or lifestyle changes.
 Your doctor may also order additional testing.

-> How Did This Happen?
+How Did This Happen?

-> Over your lifetime, genetic and environmental factors may cause inflammation on the inner walls of your artery.
+Over your lifetime, genetic and environmental factors may cause inflammation on the inner walls of your artery.
 A sticky substance called plaque may build up inside your blood vessels.
-The flow of blood may also be affected when plaque ruptures and caused a blood clot (thrombus) blocking or clogging the blood vessel.
+The flow of blood may also be affected when the plaque ruptures and caused a blood clot (thrombus) blocking or clogging the blood vessel.

-> American Heart Association Statement
+American Heart Association Statement

 “Carotid Artery B-mode Ultrasound imaging is a safe, non-invasive and relatively inexpensive means of assessing sub-clinical atherosclerosis.
 The technique is valid and reliable.
 IMT is an independent predictor of TIA (stroke-like symptoms), stroke and CAD (heart disease)” (Parenthesis added)